Table of Contents

 - Hexagonal Architecture Introduction - Introduces Hexagonal Architecture

-- Hexagonal Architecture - Structure - This describes the structure of the Hexagonal Architecture design, and how it’s really a pattern or design patterns.
+- Hexagonal Architecture - Structure - This describes the structure of the Hexagonal Architecture design, and how it’s really a pattern of design patterns

 - Hexagonal Architecture - Why it works - This describes why I feel that the Hexagonal Architecture design works so well.
 It’s based upon dependency and knowledge management.
-I feel that dependency and knowledge management applies to all OO based designs, and not just within the context of Hexagonal Architecture.
+Dependency and knowledge management applies to all OO based designs, and not just within the context of Hexagonal Architecture.

 Automated Testing